karlomanguiat/testfitracks/README.md

 7. Build the project through Build > Make Project.

-8. Set-up Android device, may be an emulator using the AVD Manager built on Android Studio, or through a USB connection in your android device.
+8. Set-up Android device, may be an emulator using the AVD Manager built on Android Studio, or through a USB connection on your Android device.

 9. Once configured, run the app through Run > Run app.